Facial Pain Center

 Treatment for Facial Pain

 Medications that lessen or block pain signals to the brain are the typical initial treatment for facial pain.

-Another surgical procedure, microvascular decompression, involves moving blood vessels in contact with the trigeminal nerve without damaging it, providing the most effective and longest lasting treatment.
+We also offer another surgical procedure, microvascular decompression, which involves moving blood vessels in contact with the trigeminal nerve without damaging it, providing the most effective and longest lasting treatment for facial pain.

 For more information, call 718.246.8614.